 For additional information, see "This section provides some background information about AIM-port configuration.
-For detailed information about each parameter, see the MAX Reference Guide." on page 2-41.
+For detailed information about each parameter, see the Reference Guide for your MAX." on page 2-42.

 Example of AIM call configuration

 To configure an AIM call that uses dynamic bandwidth allocation algorithms to manage the call dynamically: